Search for books, maps and other publications on LibrarySearch|Ketu.

 The ephemera and posters collections are not yet listed on any online public access catalogue but the Liaison Librarian (Ephemera) is willing to assist with any inquiries related to these materials.
 They are able to be viewed in the Special Reading Room of the library.

-For specific posters & ephemera enquiries contact Katherine Milburn, Liaison Librarian, Ephemera.
+For specific posters and ephemera enquiries contact Katherine Milburn, Liaison Librarian, Ephemera.